-PRELIMINARY OFFICIAL STATEMENT DATED SEPTEMBER 27, 2011
+PRELIMINARY OFFICIAL STATEMENT DATED OCTOBER 3, 2011

-NEW ISSUE - BOOK ENTRY ONLY
+NEW ISSUE

-RATINGS: Fitch:

-Moody's:

-S&P:

-(See "RATINGS" herein)
+Ratings: Fitch: Moody's: Standard& Poor's: (See "RATINGS" herein)

-In the opinion of Bond Counsel, under existing law and subject to the conditions described in "TAX MATTERS," interest on the 2011A Bonds will not be included in the gross income of the owners thereof for federal income tax purposes and will not be an item of tax preference for purposes of the federal alternative minimum tax imposed on individuals and corporations; however, with respect to certain corporations subject to the alternative minimum income tax, such interest is taken into account in determining adjusted current earnings for purposes of computing such tax.
-In the opinion of Bond Counsel, interest on the 2011B Bonds is includible in the gross income of the owners thereof for federal income tax purposes.
-Further, in the opinion of Bond Counsel, under existing laws of the Commonwealth of Virginia, interest on the 2011 Bonds is not subject to Virginia income taxation.
+In the opinion of Bond Counsel, under current law and subject to the conditions described herein in the section entitled "TAX MATTERS", interest on the Bonds (a) will not be included in gross income of the owners thereof for Federal income tax purposes, (b) will not be an item of tax preference for purposes of the Federal alternative minimum tax imposed on individuals and corporations, and (c) will be exempt from income taxation by the Commonwealth of Virginia.
+Such interest may be included in the calculation of a Corporation's alternative minimum income tax, and a holder may be subject to other Federal tax consequences as described herein.